vitasso13/water-jug-challenge/README.md

 src
 ├── mapping
 │   └── *All dataclasses and type mappers.
+├── middlewares
+│   └── *Middleware files of the api.
 ├── routes
 │   └── *Router files of the api.
 ├── services
 │   └── *Contain all the algorithm logic files
+├── utils
+│   └── *Util methods that might be used repeatedly across the project.
 └── app.ts * Contain the expressJS and routers
 └── index.ts * Initial point of the application.
 __test__